What Is Advance Tax And How Is It Calculated

 How to Pay Advance Tax Online?

-Just like regular tax payments, advance tax payments are also made using challan.
+Just like regular tax payments, advance tax payments are also made using a challan.
 Many banks allow you to pay the tax through challans.
 You can also pay advance tax online from the comfort of your home.

 1. For advance tax payment online, you need to click on the government's official website - https://www.incometax.gov.in/iec/foportal/.